microsoftgraph/msgraph-sdk-powershell/src/Sites/Sites/docs/v1.0-beta/Update-MgGroupSiteListContentType.md

   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[Name <String>]`: The name of the column  in this content type.

-COLUMNPOSITIONS <IMicrosoftGraphColumnDefinition[]>: Column order information in a content type.
+COLUMNPOSITIONS <IMicrosoftGraphColumnDefinition1[]>: Column order information in a content type.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[Boolean <IMicrosoftGraphBooleanColumn>]`: booleanColumn
     - `[(Any) <Object>]`: This indicates any property can be added to this object.